discernus/research/2b_cff_cohesive_flourishing/experiment.md

 ---
+version: "7.0"
 name: "cohesive_flourishing_factorial_analysis"
 description: |
-  This experiment analyzes discourse patterns in presidential speeches using the Cohesive Flourishing Framework (CFF) v6.0.
+  This experiment analyzes discourse patterns in presidential speeches using the Cohesive Flourishing Framework (CFF) v7.0.
 The corpus employs a temporal design examining presidential speeches across different contexts spanning 2017-2025.
   The analysis will measure cohesion and strategic framing dimensions to identify any statistical patterns, relationships, or temporal trends present in the data.